The Woman of Ahhs: A Self-Portrait by Victoria Fleming: Interpretations and allusions

 The Woman of Ahhs has been described as "a weirdly insightful film about romantic love and the nature of media and consciousness itself, a kind of mockumentary with the added complication that the documentarian on-screen is not the director."
 Helen Faradji, film critic, and editor-in-chief of 24 images, wrote that The Woman of Ahhs is "mysterious and bizarre [...]
 Mixing reality, documentary and fiction but also having fun scrambling all reference points to time, the film takes as its starting point the classic The Wizard of Oz, and then layers in stylistic effects, mirror-within-mirror constructions and fantastical sequences to better puzzle us while we wander through this loveably bizarre dream world."

 Festival recognition

 Premiering at Festival du Nouveau Cinéma where it was nominated for the Grand Prix Focus, The Woman of Ahhs was an official selection at numerous film festivals around the world, including Cinefest, the Sofia International Film Festival in Bulgaria, ÉCU The European Independent Film Festival in Paris, France, where it was presented at the Bibliothèque nationale de France, and the Mexico International Film Festival where Paquette received the Bronze Palm Award.

 Theatrical release

-A commercial release in theatres across Canada is scheduled for 2009.
+In 2009, the film had a limited theatrical release in Canada.